damato-design/blog/src/posts/fetching-definitions.md

 }
 ```

-This will also require us to change the `observe` function since shadow roots do not have a `<head>`.
+This will also require us to change the `observe` function since shadow roots do not have a `<head/>`.
 This is what the final registrar function looks like.

 ```js
 const ANIMATION_NAME = 'undefined-detection';